- May 1, 2020

 "Cat in the Box" is a horror adventure game where you help a girl explore a haunted mansion, formerly owned by a cult, and evade otherworldly entities.
 Armed with various tools and your wits, you'll need to uncover the mansion's secrets and find a way out.
 As you delve deeper, you'll encounter a mysterious figure who may aid you in your escape.

-- Chase sequences can be frustrating due to the character's speed and the need for precise movements.
+- The chase sequences can be frustrating due to clunky controls and the need for precise timing, which may lead to repeated deaths.

 “The story is quite entertaining and manages to scare, culminating in an excellent plot twist.”